DETAILED ACTION

 Greyscale

-The rationale to support a finding of obviousness are the teachings from Norton ‘270 patent with regard to adjustment of months treatment claimed and intended use of μ-opioid receptor occupancy these limitations routinely optimized to achieve by the PHOSITA, or where Norton teaches a formulation that encompasses Formulation D of the invention, established to possess such an intended use of μ-opioid receptor occupancy.
+The rationale to support a finding of obviousness are the teachings from Norton ‘270 patent with regard to adjustment of months treatment claimed and μ-opioid receptor occupancy these limitations routinely optimized to achieve by the PHOSITA, or where Norton teaches a formulation that encompasses Formulation D of the invention, established to possess such a use of μ-opioid receptor occupancy, in overlapping time frames of duration of delivery to the claimed time periods of μ-opioid receptor occupancy.

 Regarding claim 79 where the first and second means are the same, by Norton ‘270 patent discloses subcutaneous injectable formulations of its buprenorphine formulations at Figure 1 and see BRIEF DESCRIPTION OF THE DRAWINGS, noting where FIG. 1 illustrates 49 day release of buprenorphine from selected ATRIGEL formulations of buprenorphine subcutaneously injected.
 See column 8, lines 50-55.
 See also multiple references to subcutaneous injection throughout Norton.